kenjdavidson/linkedin-ruby-on-rails-essential-training/README.md

 And you should be good to go.

-### Tailwind CSS
+### Frontend

 I've also included playing around with Tailwind CSS (actually just getting it working was a task in and of itself).
+To do this there were a few main things:

+1. I renamed the `javascript` folder to `frontend`.
+It felt weird to me putting a `css` folder and assets under a folder named `javascript`.
+2.

 ## Models and Associations